Sperthal/library-management-system-python/README.md

 # library-app
-This is a simple library management app using txt file for saving data.
+This is a simple library management app using text file for storing data.